MattechLab/monalisa/_sources/7-1_thermodyn_info.rst.txt

 mechanical work such as moving from a place to the other, but a large part of the energy we eat is expelled as thermal radiation associated to a drope of our entropy.
 In fact, our body continuously experiences injuries because chance unbuild things more often that it builds it.
-Those injuries are structural changes that have a high probability to happen by chance alone and wich correspond to an increase of entropy of our body.
+Those injuries are structural changes that have a high probability to happen by chance alone and which correspond to an increase of entropy of our body.
 Because of injuries, the entropy of our body tends to increase.
 In order to survive, we have to consume energy to continuously put our body back to order i.e. to a state that has very little chance to be reached by chance a lone, that is, a state a low entropy.
-Repairing our body implies thus to consume energy to lower our entropy back to an organized state and that implies to expell an associated amount of heat by radiation.
+Repairing our body implies thus to consume energy to lower our entropy back to an organized state and that implies to expel an associated amount of heat by radiation.
 This scheme is so universal that we will now try to apply it to computers in order to build an analogy with the eat engine.
-We will try that way to deduce a definition of *image quality gain (IQG)* and *efficiency* in the contet ot MRI reconstruction.
+We will try that way to deduce a definition of *image quality gain (IQG)* and *efficiency* in the context of MRI reconstruction.

 In the case of MRI reconstruction, the *IQG* is the useful thing that the computer produces by absorbing electrical energy and expelling it as heat in the cooling system of the HPC,